GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_map_making_wiki.md

 width: 750px
 name: en_30.30.2_print_layout_scale_2
 ---
-Make sure that the scale is at a round number
+Make sure that the scale is at a round number.
 ```

 To add a scale bar, you can use the __add scale bar__ button on the __left toolbar__.
 In the __Item Properties__ panel, customize the following functions